IuliiaKonovalova/team_3_april_hackathon/README.md

 - Passing multiple arguments with the event included to event listener based on this [thread](https://stackoverflow.com/questions/16053866/javascript-pass-multiple-arguments-to-eventlistener-and-the-event).
 - [jquery-ui-touch-punch](https://www.npmjs.com/package/jquery-ui-touch-punch) for providing a library which allows to use iquery ui draggable to work on mobile devices.
 - [Adobe Illustrator](https://www.adobe.com/au/products/illustrator.html?sdid=TTGWL8CS&mv=search&ef_id=Cj[…]Mw01BhF8_wBquCngqzn4MreNugw_lYfimZRDOCGwbgzjYaReBoCzC0QAvD_BwE).
+- [Obfuscate]( https://obfuscator.io/) Was used to obfuscate the api key to firebase.

 ## Acknowledgements

 ## Collaborators